betterscientificsoftware/bssw.io/Articles/Blog/2023-08-io-storage-characterization.md

 workloads, we need to adapt these tools -- the landscape has changed but the tools can still provide insights.

-### Building blocks of high performance storage
+### Building blocks of high-performance storage

 When we run an application on a supercomputer and read or write some data, that operation might go through several layers.
 Each of those layers plays a role in both optimizing storage performance and improving programmer productivity.

 Thousands of storage devices make up the parallel file system.
 It would be unreasonable to try to use those devices directly.
 Instead, the